starling021/ehtools/README.md

 > Do it with install.sh

-    1) create login and password from install.sh (defaults: login: ehtools password: sloothe)
+    COUNCIL: Create login and password from install.sh (defaults: login: ehtools password: sloothe)

 > Do it when you are going to exit from ehtools

-    2) when you are going to exit framework, exit with shortcuts - 0 or exit
+    COUNCIL: When you are going to exit framework, exit with shortcuts - 0 or exit.

     WARNING: Do not just close ehtools window!

 > Do not do it when you are going to exit from ehtools

-    3) do not exit from metasploit menu (4), from tools menu (9) or from shotcuts menu (ks), make exit only from main menu!
+    COUNCIL: Do not exit from metasploit menu (4), from tools menu (9) or
+    from shotcuts menu (ks),
+    make exit only from main menu!